Key Changes to Class Q Permitted Development Rights (2026 Update)

 Broader Eligibility of Buildings

-Buildings that were in agricultural use at any point on or before 24 July 2023 may still qualify, even if they are no longer actively used today, provided they have not since been converted or put to a non-agricultural use.
-This has opened up eligibility for a wider range of redundant barns, but evidence of lawful use remains critical.
+Buildings that were in agricultural use at any point on or before 24 July 2023 may still qualify, even if no longer actively used, provided they have not since been converted or put to a non-agricultural use.
+This has opened up eligibility for a wider range of redundant barns, but evidence of lawful historic use remains critical.

 Permissible Rear Extensions

-Single-storey rear extensions of up to 4 metres are now permitted where they are built on existing hardstanding.
-This is a significant practical improvement, allowing greater flexibility with layouts, daylighting, and kitchen or living spaces, provided the extension remains genuinely subordinate to the original structure.
+Single-storey rear extensions of up to 4 metres are now permitted where built on existing hardstanding.
+This is a meaningful practical improvement, allowing greater flexibility with layouts, daylighting, and living spaces, provided the extension remains genuinely subordinate to the original structure.

 Mandatory Existing Access

 The site must have existing suitable access to a public highway.
-Creating entirely new access arrangements is not permitted under Class Q and remains a common reason for refusal where overlooked early on.
+Creating new access arrangements is not permitted under Class Q and remains one of the most common and most avoidable reasons for refusal.

 Nationally Described Space Standards (NDSS)

-All Class Q dwellings must now comply with Nationally Described Space Standards, requiring minimum internal areas, storage provision, and adequate living conditions.
-This has design implications from the outset and often dictates how many dwellings a building can realistically support.
+All Class Q dwellings must now comply with Nationally Described Space Standards, requiring minimum internal areas, adequate storage, and satisfactory living conditions.
+This has real design implications from the outset and often determines how many dwellings a building can realistically support.

-Class Q is not a shortcut, and it is not suitable for every site.
-Successful schemes are usually the result of early, careful assessment, of the building, its history, its access, and its structural capacity, before any formal submission is made.
+Class Q is not a shortcut, and it is not suitable for every barn or agricultural building.
+Successful schemes are almost always the result of early, careful assessment of the building, its history, its access, and its structural capacity, before any commitment is made.